Fast, accurate, and system-specific variable-resolution modelling of proteins: Materials and methods

 For both ADK and pembrolizumab, the force field employed was Amber99SB-ildn \cite{amber99-ilbn} and the water model was TIP3P \cite{Klein_JChemPhys_1983-tip3p}.
+Furthermore, for the sake of assessing the validity of the approach independently of the specific all-atom force field employed, 10 ns long CANVAS simulations of ADK have been performed with Charmm36m force field, using as MD software programs GROMACS and LAMMPS; the results of these tests are provided as supporting information in Figure S2.
 CANVAS systems were prepared starting from the representative structures obtained from the atomistic simulations, after energy minimization with the steepest descent algorithm and $100$ ps of NVT equilibration.
 The temperature is kept constant at 300 K by means of the Langevin thermostat \cite{langevin-thermostat}.
 In the NPT production run, the Parrinello-Rahman barostat is employed, as described above.
 The integration step is $2$ fs.
 The calculation of electrostatic interactions is performed in all cases by using the reaction-field method \cite{reac-field1, reac-field2} with a dielectric constant of $\epsilon = 80$ and a cutoff of $2.5\cdot\sigma_{\text{max}}$; here, $\sigma_\text{max}$ is the maximum value of $\sigma$ among all the beads of the system.
+In order to validate the choice of the AMBER force field in combination with the reaction-field method making use of the previous set of parameters, we also performed an atomistic MD simulation using PME for the description of electrostatic interactions, with a dielectric constant $\epsilon = 1$ and a cutoff of 1.0 nm.
+The comparison is performed in terms of RMSF between the two all-atom trajectories of ADK, as shown in Figure S3.
+We observed that the trends of fluctuations are consistent with each other, providing comforting evidence that the AMBER model can be safely employed with reaction field.
 The SETTLE \cite{Kollman_JCompChem_1992-SETTLE} and RATTLE \cite{Andersen_JComputPhys_1983-RATTLE} algorithms for rigid water and rigid bonds containing hydrogen have been used.
 The length of the CANVAS simulations is 500 ns for ADK and 200 ns for each antibody system.
 All simulations are carried out with GROMACS 2018 \cite{manual_grom_2018}.
-We stress here that the usage of an explicit solvent, while guaranteeing the highest level of overall accuracy of the model, makes the computational cost of the simulation essentially identical to that of a fully atomistic model.
-One of the long-term targets in the development of variable-resolution models is the boost of computational efficiency through the reduction of the number of model particles; here, however, we restrict our analysis to the validation of the CANVAS model of the protein, since the combined usage of multiple-resolution models of the protein {\it and} the solvent would lead to ambiguities in the interpretation of the outcomes.
-The usage of the CANVAS model in combination with computationally efficient models of the solvent (e.g. implicit solvent \cite{onufriev2019generalized, chen2021machine} or adaptive resolution simulation schemes \cite{praprotnik2007adaptive, Donadio_PRL_2013-hadres_molliq, tarenzi2017open}) will be the object of future work.
+We stress here that the usage of an explicit solvent, while guaranteeing the highest level of accuracy of the model in the atomistic region, makes the computational cost of the simulation essentially identical to that of a fully atomistic model.In Table \ref{tab: performance-ADK} we provide a quantitative comparison of the performance of 500 ns long ADK simulations run on a 48-cores single node.
+These show how the CANVAS simulation is slightly faster (about 1.05 times) than the atomistic one when using the reaction-field electrostatic method and same cutoff.
+Moreover, as expected, the all-atom simulation employing the reaction field is faster -- about twice -- than the corresponding one when using PME.
+One of the long-term targets in the development of variable-resolution models is the boost of computational efficiency through the reduction of the number of model particles; here, however, we apply the multiscale representation for the biomolecule alone, since the combined usage of multiple-resolution models of the protein {\it and} of the solvent would lead to ambiguities in the validation and in interpretation of the outcomes.
+The usage of CANVAS in combination with computationally efficient models of the solvent (e.g. implicit solvent \cite{onufriev2019generalized, chen2021machine} or adaptive resolution simulation schemes \cite{praprotnik2007adaptive, Donadio_PRL_2013-hadres_molliq, tarenzi2017open}) will be the object of future work.